fanteastick/quartz-test/content/Misc trip planning tips.md

 ---
 date created: 2024-06-06T22:54
-date modified: 2024-06-07T11:00
+date modified: 2024-06-08T16:33
 ---
 ## Most important details
 - where
 - when
 - who
+- pricing

-## Jaded planner's tips
+## Tips
 - assume nobody is reading your messages to any degree of detail
 - avoid spam
 - ok to make an executive decision
-- prioritize setting where when and who first, other things can change easily
+- prioritize most important details, other things can change easily
 - be flexible
+- it's a lot more cost-effective to cook but labor/time spent
+- a sedan can fit 5 people but trunk space is more important